PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 The body uses fats to provide energy and flavor to the food, but they also have some other significant roles to play.
 Fats or lipids are made up of fatty acids, or long chains of organic molecules.
 Just like the amino acids in proteins, fatty acids can be broken down into both essential and non-essential fatty acids.

-Two of the essential fatty acids include the omega 3 and omega 6 fatty acids.
+Two of the essential fatty acids include omega 3 and omega 6 fatty acids.
 As the name implies, they must be part of the diet because the body is unable to manufacture them.
 Lack of these fatty acids can result in skin and coat problems.
 They must also be in the right quantities and correct ratios to prevent additional issues such as hormonal imbalances, weight gains, and even behavioral problems.
 Puppies that don’t have enough of these fats in their diet can suffer from learning difficulties and vision problems.

 The Omega 3 and 6 Fatty Acids should be present in one form or another in dog foods, although the AAFCO does not recognize them as essential nutrients.
 If they are present, they should be in the right quantity and proper ratio.

-Some examples of the essential fatty acids include Linoleic acid, Arachidonic acid, Alpha-linolenic acid Eicosapentaenoic acid, and docosahexaenoic acid.
+Some examples of essential fatty acids include Linoleic acid, Arachidonic acid, Alpha-linolenic acid Eicosapentaenoic acid, and docosahexaenoic acid.

 - Linoleic acid can be found in corn, soy, canola, safflower, sunflower oils, whole grains, and animal fats.